SriMatam9/Udacity-Data-Science-Degree/README.md

 # AI Adoption in Stack Overflow Developer Survey 2025

-This repository contains code and assets for a blog post analyzing AI adoption, AI models used, perceived AI threat, and AI agent usage among developers, using the 2025 Stack Overflow Developer Survey public data.
+This repository contains code and assets for a blog post analyzing AI adoption, AI models used, perceived AI threat, and AI agent usage among developers, using the 2025 Stack Overflow Developer Survey public data(https://survey.stackoverflow.co/2025).

 ## Contents
 - `ai_survey_2025_analysis.ipynb` — Jupyter notebook with EDA, modeling, and a scenario prediction following CRISP-DM.